pablohdzvizcarra/my-software-developer-career/README.md

 I share what I learn day by day on my journey in the world of web development

 ## HTML And CSS
-Day1-35 Learging in freeCodeCamp HTML and CSS.
+Day1-35 Learning in freeCodeCamp HTML and CSS.

 ## Javascript